Or do you think that the Scripture speaks to no purpose: "He jealously desires the Spirit which He has made to dwell in us"?James 4:5(NASB)

 May we be careful not to follow after our own carnal cravings and worldly desires, but be mindful of the will of our heavenly Father, to say and do only those things that bring glory to His name and to jealously guard the things that honour our Lord and Saviour.

-Heavenly Father, thank You for the amazing privilege of the indwelling Holy Spirit Who desires us to be holy for You are holy.
+Heavenly Father, thank You for the amazing privilege of the indwelling Holy Spirit Who desires us to be holy.
 Keep me from engaging in strife and acrimony and help me never to foster carnal attitudes or crave after the things of this world.
-Help me to seek first the kingdom of God and His righteousness and to be careful of needs of my brothers and sisters in Christ.
-I pray that I may think of others before myself and ask that I may truly die to my own desires and jealously live for Your praise and glory.
-This I ask in Jesus' name, AMEN.
+Help me to seek first the kingdom of God and His righteousness.
+May I truly die to my own desires and jealously live for Your praise and glory.
+In Jesus' name, AMEN.